Monday, December 5, 2016

 There is an option to turn the account into a tax-exempt retirement plan that will be disbursed in monthly amounts after retirement.
 I am not sure how many people will actually do that, but the option is there!

 The deadline for filling out this form is June 1, 2017 (note corrected date!).
-If you don't fill it out by then, Bituach Leumi will choose a default option for you (the basic plan, in the bank of their choosing).
+If you don't fill it out by then, Bituach Leumi will choose a default option for you.

 Please note - any fees associated with these savings/investment accounts will be covered by Bituach Leumi until your child turns 21 (note corrected age!).
 At that point, fees will be deducted from the account as allowed by law.